 - Title V Maternal & Child Health Needs Assessment Discovery Survey Results Webinar Transcript (PDF)

-All of the information collected during 2018 and 2019 has been used to identify candidate priorities and to develop 40 data stories and data placemats which are being used during prioritization exercises and community forums during the summer of 2019.
+All of the information collected during 2018 and 2019 was used to identify candidate priorities and to develop 40 data stories and data placemats which were used during prioritization exercises with the Maternal and Child Health Advisory Task Force, Minnesota Department of Health staff, and community during the summer of 2019.

 Multiple toolkits with materials that were developed during Minnesota’s needs assessment process have been created to share information with other states and organizations who are conducting needs assessments.

 - Primary Data Collection Toolkit (PDF)

 A process evaluation of Minnesota’s needs assessment work is underway.
 The evaluation aims to identify opportunities to advance trauma-informed, intersectional maternal and child health research and evaluation.
 A guiding document was created and is shared here.
 Please note this document is a technical document to inform evaluation.
 Intersectionality and Trauma-Informed Applications for Maternal and Child Health Research and Evaluation: An Initial Summary of the Literature (PDF)

 To learn more about the next stage of the needs assessment work, strategy development, please visit the Child and Family Health Strategic Planning website.Please contact Molly Meyer if you have any questions about the needs assessment process or findings.